cppden/med/README.md

 # Meta-Encoder/Decoder

 ## Description
-Header-only C++ library for non-ASN.1 based definition of messages with generating corresponding encoder and decoder via meta-programming.
+Zero-dependency (STL) header-only C++ library for definition of messages with generation of corresponding encoder and decoder via meta-programming.
+MED is extensible library which can be adopted to support many type of encoding rules.
+Currently it includes:
+* complete implementation of non-ASN.1 octet encoding rules;
+* initial implementation of Google ProtoBuf encoding rules;
+* initial implementation of JSON encoding rules.

 See [overview](doc/Overview.md) for details and samples.